What is photodynamic activation?

 KrX formulates the Inflacure line specifically to work in tandem with light therapies, making it a perfect post-procedure partner or part of a targeted acne/rosacea facial.
 While many chlorophyll-based products exist, few are as precisely engineered for professional use.
 Inflacure’s formulations focus on bioavailability, soothing actives, and barrier-supporting ingredients—making it ideal for sensitive, compromised, or reactive skin types.

-If you haven't tried Inflacure yet, definitely make sure to check out our many protocols in the Solo Edit which is found once logged in under Education + Resources
+If you haven't tried Inflacure yet, definitely make sure to check out our many protocols in the Kin Academy which is found once logged in under Education + Resources

 ← Older Post Newer Post →